isomerpages/nlb-curiocity/_events/Curiocity Showcase/Bras Basah: Its Unique & Eclectic Identity.md

 ---
 ![Alt text for image on Isomer site](/images/bb-aerial-1970s.png)

-Given the close proximity of Bras Basah to the town centre, it is no surprise area was considered an ideal location for the establishment of entertainment places, schools and other public buildings and spaces to the ever-growing multicultural communities that have sprung up along with the development of Singapore.
+Given the close proximity of Bras Basah to the town centre and ever-growing multicultural communities that have taken roots within, it is no surprise that the area was considered an ideal location for the establishment of entertainment spots, schools and other public buildings and spaces.
+This section explores some of these places.

 #### **Former Places of Entertainment**